melvin-koh/lagstat/readme.md

   -j, --json         Print output as json
 ```

 The script has to be run on a Cloudera server (e.g. edge node) that has the HDFS gateway role.
+If Kerberos is enabled on the Cloudera cluster, you need to kinit before running the script.
+The authenticated user must have permission to read the HDFS checkpoint directory and Kafka topic.